meerkatbhat/meerkatbhat/_posts/2020-05-30-firstpost.md

    what most people don't relize is that, do these books ever tell you how or why to use these tips!
 When the mindsets are understood you'll get a better grasp of the tips, ripple effect, and how to switch your mindset.<h3> <p>
+  <h5> This is just a summary, for the real book please get the app Audible and
+   buy it.<h5>